* Former Muslim chaplain at Yale University

-The second of seven children, Imam Zaid Shakir was born in Berkeley, California in 1956.
+The second of seven children, Imam Zaid Shakir was born in Berkeley, California on May 24, 1956.
 He was raised in Atlanta and then in New Britain, Connecticut.
 He attended college for a short time at Central Connecticut State University and then joined the U.S. Air Force in 1976.
 During his tour of duty in the military, Shakir converted to Islam.
 He later returned to school and obtained a bachelor’s degree in international relations from American University.
 After that, he earned a master’s degree in political science from Rutgers University.
 He eventually became the Muslim chaplain at Yale University.

 Shakir is known for having expressed his desire to see the United States eventually become — “not by violent means, but by persuasion” — a Muslim country ruled by Islamic law.
 “Every Muslim who is honest would say, I would like to see America become a Muslim country,” he said.